OpenIDC/ngx_openidc_module/README.md

 TODO

 `OpenIDCProviderResolver`
-configures the provider/client settings from a JSON file
+configures the provider settings from a JSON file

+`OpenIDCClient`
+configures the client settings from a form-encoded string

 `OpenIDCClaim`
 populates configuration variables based on available claims